What are the white lines on the streets in winter?

 Properties in violation are assessed a special charge of $50.
 Properties in violation will be posted, when possible, and referred to an abatement contractor on the same day.
 If the snow has not been removed from the sidewalk before the contractor arrives, the property owner will be charged for this cost and an additional service charge of $75.
 This additional special charge increases to $100 for subsequent violations within the same calendar year.
 (City Ordinance 116-8)

-As a courtesy, the Forestry Services Technician will post a notification when possible.
-You can sign up for email notifications at eNotify and select Location Based Subscriptions.
+Property owners can sign up for email notifications of Forestry violations at eNotify and select Location Based Subscriptions.
 Violations can be found and paid online in the Land Management System (LMS).

 Why was my street plowed first last year and last this year?